AN3Orik/eossdk/README.md

 Work in progress.

 ## Distribution
-Because library in dev state, currently only private snapshot repository is available for tests.
+Because the library is in active development state, currently only private snapshot repository is available for tests.

 Please note that the library version corresponds to the EOS SDK version.